t-edson/phcontrols/README.md

 The library is just a set of considerably independent (but related) functions.
 No OOP paradigm is used.

+The library includes some functions for back-end and front-end.
+The back-end functions are the realted to the MySQL database connection.

 The front-end is created using some functions of the library.
 There are just a few visual elements:

 - Blocks.- A rectangle and rounded frame.